Skip to main content

 ProgressBarindeterminate fillDecorative

-Functional transitions communicate state changes.
-Removing them requires a static alternative so the user still understands what happened:
+Functional transitions communicate a state change, so killing them means giving the element a static alternative that still tells the user what happened:

 ComponentAnimationVerdict